tprimini/aws-terraform-service-deploy/README.md

 * node: 14.17.1

 ## deploy the infra
-* create s3 bucket to store terraform states (like in main.tf)
 * `cd infra/dev`
 * `terraform init`
 * `terraform plan` (check the output, then y or n)
 * `terraform apply`

 ## build the service and create push the image to ecr
-* create s3 bucket to store terraform states (like in main.tf)
 * `cd service`
 * `npm install`
 * `docker build -t simple-api .`